crystalidea/qt6windows7/README.md

 </details>

-Verified with Qt 6.8.4: viewing PDFs works on Windows 7 SP1.

-Qt WebEngine has been run on Windows 7 SP1 x64 **with the sandbox enabled** and renders pages: 19 of the 22 checks in the test harness pass, among them networking, ICU, DirectWrite text and font fallback, Canvas 2D, IndexedDB, localStorage, Web Workers, WebAssembly and `crypto`.
-The three failures — WebGL, WebGL2 and `requestAnimationFrame` — have one cause unrelated to this port: the guest had no usable GPU (VMware/llvmpipe, OpenGL 2.1), so Skia could not create a `GrContext` and the compositor never produced a frame.
-A rebuild should end with no Windows 8-or-later imports left in `Qt6WebEngineCore.dll`, which is worth checking before anything else.
+Verified with Qt 6.8.4 on Windows 7 SP1: viewing PDFs works, and Qt WebEngine renders pages with the sandbox enabled — `QTWEBENGINE_DISABLE_SANDBOX` is not needed and should not be set.

 Getting Chromium to say anything at all is its own obstacle, and worth knowing before debugging this yourself.
 Qt forces the log destination in `content_main_delegate_qt.cpp`, so `--log-file` is ignored and everything goes to stderr — which a Windows GUI application does not have, so the CRT's file descriptor 2 has to be pointed at a real handle with `_dup2()` first.
 And even then a **sandboxed child** writes into a void: `sandbox_win.cc` passes the parent's stdout and stderr to the child only `#if !defined(OFFICIAL_BUILD)`, and Qt builds Chromium as an official build.
 Dropping that guard locally is what made the renderer's own output readable, and it is how the two sandbox bugs above were found — but it is a debugging change, not a Windows 7 fix, so it is not part of the patch set.